Kodular/Documentation/docs/components/layout/general/vertical-arrangement.md

 ## Overview

-<p>A formatting element in which to place components that should be displayed one below another.
-(The first child component is stored on top, the second beneath it, etc.)  If you wish to have components displayed next to one another, use <code>HorizontalArrangement</code> instead.</p>
+A formatting element in which to place components that should be displayed one below another.
+(The first child component is stored on top, the second beneath it, etc.) If you wish to have components displayed next to one another, use `` HorizontalArrangement `` instead.

 ## Events